steveiliop56/tipimate/README.md

 ## Contributing

 If you are interested in helping with the development feel free to create a pull request or an issue about a bug or a feature.
+All kinds of contributions are welcome!

 ## License